@google/chrome-enterprise-premium-mcp

 | Admin role | Google Workspace Super Admin, or a delegated admin with Chrome Management and DLP permissions |

-| GCP project | Linked to your Workspace domain, with required APIs enabled |
+| Google Cloud project | Linked to your Workspace domain, with required APIs enabled |

 403 Permission Deniedwith no indication that a Workspace role is missing.

-Available Tools and Prompts
+Available tools and prompts

 Prompts